SpicyLemon/SpicyLemon/bash_fun/generic/README.md

 ### `generic-setup.sh`

-The file to source to source the rest of these files, importing the functions into your environment.
+[generic-setup.sh](generic-setup.sh) - The file to source to source the rest of these files, importing the functions into your environment.

 Use this commmand to utilize the file:
 ```console